Biden, at first virtual event as presumptive nominee, says he's 'coming for' Kamala Harris

 Biden briefly talked about his vice president selection process explicitly and mentioned reaching out to former President Barack Obama for advice, saying that in the "coming weeks" his team is going to "start looking at candidates," adding that he is "looking for someone who will be a partner in this progress."

 Sources within the Democratic Party say that Biden’s team has a list of nine potential running mates they are considering, with the two top contenders for the nod being Sens.
 Amy Klobuchar of Minnesota and Harris.

 Of the up-and-coming stars of the Democratic Party who Biden could choose, arguably no one is getting more national media attention right now than Michigan Gov. Gretchen Whitmer.
+Biden has said he will pick a woman as his running mate.

 Separately, Harris, who dropped out of the White House race in December, set up a joint fundraising operation with the Democratic National Committee, an arrangement that is typically reserved for nominees trying to attract large donations from the party’s biggest boosters.
 Harris, 55, will host her own virtual fundraiser Thursday.
 The deal allows contributors to give a maximum of $357,800, with $2,800 going to retire Harris’ presidential campaign debts and the rest going to the national party.